 Our study is not without limitations.
 Although we studied two appearances of the review tag function in online markets which are more commonly seen in online markets, other appearances could also be common and worth examining.
 Based on our result, it is interesting to learn how an increased portion of negative review tags influence the consumers' product and review perceptions comparing to no-tag-function situation.
+In addition, currently we use the count of positive/negative tags for describing the tag function appearances, whereas the ratio of the positive and negative tags might be more appropriate for further analyses based on larger data sets.

-In studying the impact of consensus information in consumers' causal attribution on product reviews, we emphasized only on the sample representativeness for consensus, leaving other possible elements being unexamined, such as the magnitude and relevance of consensus [22].
+In studying the impact of consensus information in consumers' causal attribution on product reviews, we emphasized only on the sample representativeness for consensus, leaving other possible elements being unexamined, such as the magnitude and relevance of consensus (Kassin 1979).